dariosky/udacity-sdc-p3/README.md

 Also the produced steering records look a lot better, so I trained again the model and now it's easy also record images and video to showcase the proper driving behavior.

-I also preprocessed the input steering to smooth them with a rolling average of two consecutive valid records.
+I also preprocessed the input steering to smooth them with a rolling average of two consecutive valid records, where the current frame has a weight of 75% (images.py:65).

+The datasets, prior the augmentation are composed of a total of 64.358 images.
+46.812 center images, 8.773 left and 8.773 right images (I discarded 71.802 left/right images on straight).

+With augmentation (random rotation and hflip) the dataset has been expanded to 411.896 points.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 27-66) consisted of the model discussed above.
+The final model architecture (model.py:27-66) consisted of the model discussed above.
 Keras model definition is really readable and quickly tweakable, it greatly helped experimenting various parameter changes.

 Here is a visualization of the architecture: